c1swtb/COIT11223-eportfolio/e-portfolio-2-ethical-theory.md

 ### Summary

-In the Week 4 workshop, we discussed an ethical dilemma where a software engineer had to recommend whether an application with known bugs should be released early or delayed for further testing.
-One point that stood out to me was the claim that delaying the release meant the company "may go out of business."
-I questioned how likely that outcome actually was, because the probability would affect how much weight it should have in the decision (Galea 2026).
+In the Week 4 workshop, we discussed whether a software engineer should recommend releasing an application with known bugs or delaying it for more testing.
+I questioned the claim that delaying the release meant the company “may go out of business,” because how likely that outcome is affects how much weight it should have in the decision (Galea 2026).

 ### Justification and reflection

-I chose this workshop discussion because it reinforced how important context is when making ethical decisions.
-An ICT professional has chosen a profession with ethical responsibilities, so I think they should clearly give their professional recommendation even if the final business decision belongs to someone else.
-The workshop also reinforced my view that ethical frameworks are useful for guiding decisions, but they should not be applied as though one approach fits every situation.
-The circumstances still need to be considered before reaching a conclusion.
+I chose this discussion because it reinforced how important context is in ethical decision-making.
+ICT professionals have ethical responsibilities, so I think they should clearly give their professional recommendation even if the final business decision belongs to someone else.
+The workshop reinforced my existing view that ethical frameworks are useful for guidance, but one approach does not fit every situation.
+The circumstances still need to be weighed before reaching a conclusion.

 ## Use of Artificial Intelligence Tools